CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>           VRF
   <peer-group-id>    Domain

-### Atrributes
+### Attributes

   enable             Turn the feature 'on' or 'off'.
-The default is 'off'. detect-multiplier  Detect multiplier min-rx-interval    Minimum receive interval min-tx-interval    Minimum transmit interval.
-The actual value used is the
+The default is 'off'.

+  detect-multiplier  Detect multiplier

+  min-rx-interval    Minimum receive interval

-                     smaller of this or what the peer expects.
+  min-tx-interval    Minimum transmit interval.
+The actual value used is the smaller of this or what the peer expects.

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> bfd detect-multiplier 2-255

 ### Usage